Video: Plane Lands with Blown Tire

 Key Takeaways:

-• A Mesa Airlines Boeing 737-400 cargo plane safely landed at Minneapolis-St. Paul International Airport with a blown tire, resulting in no injuries.
+• A Mesa Airlines Boeing 737-400 cargo plane made a safe emergency landing at Minneapolis-St. Paul International Airport with a blown tire, causing no injuries.

-• The pilot was aware of the blown tire shortly after takeoff from Cincinnati but proceeded with the two-hour flight to MSP.
+• The pilot was aware of the blown tire shortly after takeoff from Cincinnati but continued the two-hour flight to MSP.

 See a mistake?
 Contact us.